ariel-morrison/hand_sensor_test/README.md

 *The 3 above figures are only made for one sensor at a time - i.e., there is no averaging.
 They are snapshots of one sensor's data.*

 - mean percent difference between activity and baseline skin conductance (bar/column)
+- median percent difference between activity and baseline skin conductance (bar/column)

-*The above figure is the average across all sensors.*
+*The above figures are averages across all sensors.*

 1 csv file with statistics: